Bennyonye/Build-your-portfolio-project-Project-Landing-Page/README.md

 5. Push to the branch (`git push origin feature-branch`)
 6. Create a new Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- [Unsplash](https://unsplash.com) for providing high-quality images
-- [Pexels](https://www.pexels.com) for providing high-quality images
-- [Pixabay](https://pixabay.com) for providing high-quality images
-- [ScrollReveal](https://scrollrevealjs.org/) for the animation library

 ---

 This project was created as part of a web design assignment to demonstrate the ability to build a responsive and visually appealing landing page using modern web technologies.
 ```

-### How to Use the README

-1. Replace `yourusername` in the clone command with your actual GitHub username.
-2. Ensure the screenshot in the `Screenshots` section reflects the actual landing page.
-You might want to take a screenshot of your completed landing page and replace the placeholder.
-3. Update the `Acknowledgements` section with any additional resources or libraries you used.

-This README provides a clear and detailed overview of the project, making it easy for others to understand, install, and use the landing page.